rajewsky-lab/novosparc/README.md

 ## Demonstration code
-We provide scripts that spatially reconstruct two of the tissues presented in the paper: the intestinal epithelium [REF] and the stage 6 Drosophila embryo ([Berkley Drosophila Transcription Network Project](http://bdtnp.lbl.gov)).
+We provide scripts that spatially reconstruct two of the tissues presented in the paper: the intestinal epithelium [Moor, AE, et al., Cell, 2018] and the stage 6 Drosophila embryo ([Berkley Drosophila Transcription Network Project](http://bdtnp.lbl.gov)).

 ### The intestinal epithelium